History of Patrick Reed in Timeline

 2014: Family Escorted from U.S. Open

-In 2014, Patrick Reed had security escort his parents and sister out of the U.S. Open after they attended the tournament.
+In 2014, Patrick Reed had security escort his parents and sister out of the U.S. Open, highlighting the ongoing estrangement from his family.

-In 2014, Patrick Reed won the Humana Challenge and set a PGA Tour record for most strokes under par after 54 holes.
+In 2014, Patrick Reed won the Humana Challenge and set a PGA Tour record for most strokes under par after 54 holes, with rounds of 63-63-63 for 27-under-par.

-In 2014, Patrick Reed won the WGC-Cadillac Championship, adding to his list of professional victories.
+In 2014, Patrick Reed won the WGC-Cadillac Championship, adding to his PGA Tour victories.

-On January 12, 2015, Patrick Reed won his fourth PGA Tour title at the Hyundai Tournament of Champions, moving him to a career-best OWGR ranking of 14th and joined the European Tour for the 2015 season.
+On January 12, 2015, Patrick Reed secured his fourth PGA Tour title at the Hyundai Tournament of Champions by defeating Jimmy Walker in a playoff.

 April 8, 2018: Masters Tournament Victory